-Troy Leinster is a typeface designer at Hoefler & Co in New York City.
-Originally from Brisbane, Australia, he is a graduate of the Type & Media MA program at The Royal Academy of Art (KABK) in The Hague, and a graduate of the first Type@Cooper Condensed Program in New York.
-At H&Co he has collaborated on retail typefaces such as the Ringside superfamily and Operator Mono.
+Troy Leinster is an Australian typeface designer at Hoefler & Co in New York City.
+He holds a Masters Degree in Typeface Design from Type & Media program at The Royal Academy of Art (KABK) in The Hague, and is a graduate of the first Type@Cooper Condensed Program in New York.
+At Hoefler & Co his projects have included retail typefaces such as the Ringside superfamily, Peristyle, Isotope and Operator Mono.

 Jean-Baptiste Levée works methodically in a process where history and technology are approached altogether within the nuances of artistry.
 He manufactures functional, yet versatile digital platforms for designers to build upon.